 facility with information technology based on demographic factors such as race, ethnicity,

 income, education, and gender.
 Most of the energy put towards this issue focuses on

 the problem of access to resources and not enough on helping people to acquire the

-With that in mind, AmeriCorps, New York Campus Compact, Broome Community College and Binghamton University's Center for Civic Engagement launched the Bridging the Digital Divide Project (BDDP) in 2010.
-BDDP is a collaborative effort with over 12 community partners whose common goal is to increase access to and training in information technology for local populations of youth living in poverty, the unemployed and under-employed, immigrants and refugees, and the elderly.
+With that in mind, AmeriCorps, New York CampusCompact, SUNY Broome, Geodis, and Binghamton University's Center for Civic Engagement launched the Bridging the Digital Divide Project (BDDP) in 2010.
+BDDP is a collaborative effort with over 12 community partners whose common goal is to increase access to and training in information technology for local populations of youth living in poverty, the unemployed and under-employed, the formerly incarcerated, immigrants and refugees, and the elderly.

 For more information, check out the Bridging the Digital Divide Project website.

 Keep your refurbished computer clean and running smoothly with these easy instructions: Download Computer Cleaning Procedure (.pdf 38kb)